YongDaLi/deltahappiness/README.md

 Selling out to the US military industrial complex?

+Best names for their profession/job?
+Ex. if Stephen Curry worked at an Indian restaurant.

+What would a potential future culture and political system look like on a Mars colony?

+Perfect number of people for a:
+- camping trip
+- ski trip
+- orgy
+- dinner party

+Weirdest thing someone can pull out of their pocket?

+Absolute power corrupts absolutely?

+Is history decided by "great men" (aka individual people) or the masses?

+How much should drugs/medicine, technology, and statistics be allowed in sports?
+- example drugs/medicine: Tour de France doping
+- example technology: Nike AlphaFly shoe or full-body swims suits
+- example statistics: A basketball team only runs 5x plays because they are the most efficient/highest scoring plays, leading to boring spectatorship, leading to less money into the league.

+How much social media should celebrities engage in?

+Lossless data compression is the same problem as general artificial intelligence.
+Discuss.

+Regardless of culture, socio-economic status, and period in history, what are constants in the human condition?

+If you could see the future and know that you'll have a child who dies at age 10, would you still have the child?

 # Archive

 We need memes here.
 Like actual memes of us. \